SudhindraAnegondhi/cloud_firestore_rest/README.md

 # Cloud Firestore Package for Flutter - Work in Progress

-## Issues

-_**TODO**_ serialization
-rom dart to firestore - for DateTime, List and Map types

-A Flutter Package to use the [Cloud Firestore API](https://firebase.google.com/docs/firestore/) by cross platform Flutter Apps.
+A Flutter Package to use the [Cloud Firestore API](https://firebase.google.com/docs/firestore/) for cross platform Flutter Apps.

 ## Setup

 To use this package:

-1. Using the [Firebase Console](http://console.firebase.google.com/), add a _web_ app to your project.
+1. Using the [Firebase Console](http://console.firebase.google.com/), add a _web_ app to your project. _**Note**_  Your app may be intended to run on IOS, Android, MacOS, Linux , Web or Windows platforms (or all of them) - you still add your app as a web app in firebase

 2. Go to **Project Settings** , copy down
    1. Project ID
    2. Web API Key